 Verteego allows you to forecast, for each of the article/store combinations, the level of sales under different pricing scenarios.
 In many cases, the accuracy obtained by machine learning exceeds that of a simple elasticity calculation, which does not take into account the multiple factors that may have impacted the evolution of sales in the possible history, nor the effects that a price variation could have on the other articles in the assortment.

 In the fashion and luxury goods sector, when launching new collections, forecasting the right quantities to be manufactured per item is a major issue for profitability.
 Sales are driven both by variables internal to the company (sales history, in-store sales force, growth, etc.) and external variables (calendar events (Christmas, Mother's Day, etc.), Black Friday, sales, etc.), but also by factors that are more difficult to measure, such as the year's trends (colors, models, graphics, etc.).

-Verteego Brain makes it possible to take into account all of these factors, as well as the characteristics of the different products (colours, design, consistency with trends, etc.) to predict the quantities to be expected with a high degree of accuracy.
+Verteego makes it possible to take into account all of these factors, as well as the characteristics of the different products (colors, design, consistency with trends, etc.) to forecast the quantities to be expected with a high degree of accuracy.

-Verteego Brain uses different algorithms to train its forecasting models depending on the sales volume of the items.
-Thanks to its ability to finely identify the characteristics and drivers of each item, Verteego Brain can share its predictions with similar items, build a broader knowledge base, and improve average accuracy.
+Verteego uses different algorithms to train its forecasting models depending on the sales volume of the items.
+Thanks to its ability to finely identify the characteristics and drivers of each item, Verteego can share its forecasts with similar items, build a broader knowledge base, and improve average accuracy.

 Disposing of discontinued products during sales, at destocking sites or even at the sell-off, is very costly for merchants, who must pass on the price reduction to their margins.
 While it is difficult to abandon this distribution method, which has become a key element in the strategy of most brands, controlling the number of sales generated in this way is nevertheless a major challenge for the profitability of the brands.